mitmedialab/lcl/_weeks/week2.md

     title:
     discussion-prompt: |

-      This week we want to highlight different ideas around Projects.

-      Pick one (or more) of this reflection prompts and share your ideas in the discussion forum:
+      Pick one (or more) of these topics, and share your ideas in the discussion forum:
-      * [Projects in Scratch](https://aaa.com) - Projects are the basic unit of making in Scratch.
-What differences do you see with other approaches?
-How has you experience with Scratch changed the way you think about coding?
+        * [Thinking about Coding](): In what ways does coding seem similar to other forms of making?
+In what ways does it seem different?
+How have your experiences with Scratch changed the way you think about coding?
-      * [Projects into your Practice](https://aaa.com) - Learning through making projects doesn't apply only to coding.
-What challenges do you see in supporting this P in your practice?
-What opportunities?
+        * [Putting Projects into Practice](): What strategies have you used in working on projects -- and helping others work on projects?
+What are the biggest challenges?
+What are the opportunities?
 What questions do you have?
-      * [Creative Learning Spiral](https://aaa.com) - The Creative Learning Spiral is a model to help us thinking about the creative process.
-How would you describe or draw your creative learning process?
-How would you remix the spiral?
+        * [Creative Learning Spiral](): The Creative Learning Spiral is a model to help us think about the creative process.
+How would you describe or draw your own creative learning process?

 meet:
     unhangout-link: https://unhangout.media.mit.edu/event/lcl-week2/